How Often Is Scaling and Root Planing Needed?

 Learn how to resolve bleeding gums quickly

 Our periodontal specialists at Premier Periodontics offer different gum disease treatments for patients with bleeding gums and other signs of gingivitis.
 Our goal is to treat your gum disease early before it causes long-term damage to your smile.
-To learn about our gum disease treatment options, schedule an appointment at one of our seven locations in the state of Washington: Bellevue, Everett, Kent, Kirkland, Mercer Island, Olympia, or Redmond with our periodontal specialists today.
+To learn about our gum disease treatment options, schedule an appointment at one of our seven locations in the state of Washington: Bellevue, Everett, Kirkland, Mercer Island, Olympia, or Redmond with our periodontal specialists today.